LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/front-insert-iterator-class.md

 ### <a name="parameters"></a>Paramètres

-`val` Valeur à affecter au conteneur.
+*Val* la valeur à assigner au conteneur.

 ### <a name="return-value"></a>Valeur de retour